Thousands protest against anniversary of Brazil’s coup

-SAO PAULO — Thousands of demonstrators have taken to the streets of several major Brazilian cities to protest against the 55th anniversary of the coup that instituted the country’s 1964-1985 military regime.
+SAO PAULO — Thousands of demonstrators took to the streets in several major Brazilian cities Sunday to protest the 55th anniversary of the coup that instituted the country’s 1964-1985 military regime.

 In Brasilia, the nation’s capital, protesters marched chanting “dictatorship never again.”